javaplus/MadScientist/lessons/assembly/power.md

 The 3 pins from left to right are our input, ground, and output as seen in the picture above.

 Connect your red female to female wire to the right most pin.
 If the wire is too tight to fit on or too lose try rotating the wire connector 90 degrees and re-insert the wire onto the voltage regulator pin.
 Try to push the wire up onto the pin as much as you can but be careful not to bend the pins on the voltage regulator or poke yourself.
+If you do slightly bend the pins, it's not a big deal, just gently bend them back flat.
+Constantly bending the pins can weaken them.

 <img alt="Voltage Regulator Right wire connected" src="../images/assembly/v3/VoltageRegulatorPositive.jpg" width="250"/>